connectedbydata/connectedbydata.org/_events/2026-03-18-un-global-dialogue.md

 author: Tim Davies
 category: speaking
 link:
+project:
+    - Towards a Citizens Track on AI Governance
 ---

 Tim spoke as part of the Informal Stakeholder Consultation on the [Global Dialogue on Artificial Intelligence Governance](https://www.un.org/global-dialogue-ai-governance/en).